When you install Anthos Service Mesh, depending on your environment, you either

 you can specify one or more overlay files on the command line with the

 -f command-line option.

-Although you can modify the configuration by making changes in the profile or
+Although you can modify the configuration by specifying configuration parameters

 The overlay files on this page are in the